simple-code200/CareAccess-Frontend/README.md

-# Care Access Portal

-This project has:

-- A Flask backend in `backend`
-- A Vite + React frontend in `frontend`
-- Mock login for `Admin`, `Doctor`, and `Patient`
-- Admin dashboard with doctor listing and appointment booking

-## Quick Start

 # Care Access Portal 🏥
 A comprehensive healthcare management system that streamlines interactions between patients, doctors, and administrators through a role-based web portal.